Road Trip Suggestions…

 Settle in, Dinner in Oltrarno.

 Sightseeing, sunset at Piazzale Michelangelo.
-Pick up car, 1.5 hour drive to Cortona
+Pick up car, 1-1.5 hour drive to a cute vineyard/farmstay/spa break between Florence and Cortona

 Sat: Wedding Day 💍